Working with write access

 Pulling and pushing

-When you collaborate with others however, you will not be the only person accessing a remote.
+When you collaborate with others, you will not be the only person accessing a remote.
 Git is extremely powerful in that it allows for collaborators to work on a project synchronously, but if one of your collaborators has made changes to the remote (pushing from their own local version of the project), you won’t be able to push.

 Instead, you will get the following message: